Laf111/WiiUFtpServer/README.md

 **A robust and optimized FTP server for the WiiU !**

-**NOTE :** WUT developpement is interrupted (too many buggs with no way to debug), so no more channel version for V12 and up.
+**NOTE :** WUT developpement is interrupted (awaiting for a stable version, i tried WUT 1.1.1 without success), so no more channel version for V12 and up for now.

 <p align="center">